 Performing regularly in recording studios, theatres, both provincial and London’s West End, and most of the major concert halls and theatres throughout the U.K., too numerous to list completely, they include:-

-Royal Albert Hall, London - Birmingham Town Hall - NAEC, Kenilworth - Usher Hall, Edinburgh – Pavilion, New Brighton - Brighton Pavilion - City Hall, Newcastle - Fairfield Hall (Phoenix Hall), Croyden - Gordon Craig Theatre, Stevenage - Guildhall, Southampton - Opera House, Buxton - Stowe School - City Hall, Hull - Corn Exchange, Bedford - De Montford Hall, Leicester - Cotham Bowl, Redcar - Leeds Town Hall – Civic Hall, Woverhampton - Hove Town Hall - Tower & Empress Ballrooms, Blackpool - Norbury Theatre, Droitwich - Philharmonic Hall, Liverpool - Town Hall, Royal Sutton Coldfield - NEC LG Arena & Hilton Metropole NEC, Birmingham - Dudley Town Hall - Park Hall Ballroom, Wormelow - Mayfair Ballroom, Newcastle upon Tyne - Grand Hotel, Birmingham - Stourbridge Town Hall - RAF Bassingbourn - Guild Hall, Preston - Free Trade Hall, Manchester - King George’s Hall, Blackburn - Hyatt Regency Hotel, Dubai - Albert Halls, Stirling - Civic Hall, Solihull - Colston Hall, Bristol - Town Hall, Kidderminster - Winter Gardens, Bournemouth - St. David’s Hall, Cardiff – along with many others, and theatres ranging from the Theatre Royal Drury Lane - Palace Theatre and other West End theatres, to Winter Gardens Pavilion Ballroom, Weston-super-Mare - Empire Theatre, Liverpool - Royal Hall Theatre, Harrogate - Central Theatre, Chatham - Winter Gardens Theatre, Morecambe - Jollees Nightclub, Longton, Stoke on Trent - The Old Rep Theatre, Birmingham - Night Out Theatre Restaurant, Birmingham - Futurist Theatre, Scarborough - Forum Theatre, Billingham - Palace Theatre, Manchester - Palace Theatre, Redditch - Theatre Royal, Glasgow - Oxford Playhouse, Oxford - Swan Theatre, Worcester - Tivoli Theatre, Aberdeen - Marlowe Theatre, Canterbury - Festival Theatre, Malvern, and numerous other provincial theatres throughout the U.K.
+Royal Albert Hall, London - Birmingham Town Hall - Usher Hall, Edinburgh – Brighton Pavilion - City Hall, Newcastle - Fairfield Hall (Phoenix Hall), Croyden - Gordon Craig Theatre, Stevenage - Guildhall, Southampton - Opera House, Buxton - Stowe School - City Hall, Hull - Corn Exchange, Bedford - Central Methodist Church, Preston - De Montfort Hall, Leicester - Pavilion, New Brighton - Norbreck Castle Ballroom, Blackpool - NAEC, Kenilworth - Cotham Bowl, Redcar - Leeds Town Hall – Civic Hall, Woverhampton - Hove Town Hall - Tower & Empress Ballrooms, Blackpool - Norbury Theatre, Droitwich - Philharmonic Hall, Liverpool - Town Hall, Royal Sutton Coldfield - NEC LG Arena & Hilton Metropole NEC, Birmingham - Dudley Town Hall - Park Hall Ballroom, Wormelow - Mayfair Ballroom, Newcastle upon Tyne - Grand Hotel, Birmingham - Stourbridge Town Hall - RAF Bassingbourn - Guild Hall, Preston - Free Trade Hall, Manchester - King George’s Hall & Windsor Hall - Blackburn - Hyatt Regency Hotel, Dubai - Albert Halls, Stirling - Civic Hall, Solihull - Colston Hall, Bristol - Town Hall, Kidderminster - Victoria Hall, Bolton - Winter Gardens, Bournemouth - St. David’s Hall, Cardiff – along with many others, and theatres ranging from the Theatre Royal Drury Lane - Palace Theatre, London and other West End theatres, to Winter Gardens Pavilion Ballroom, Weston-super-Mare - Empire Theatre, Liverpool - Royal Hall Theatre, Harrogate - Central Theatre, Chatham - Winter Gardens Theatre, Morecambe - Jollees Nightclub, Longton, Stoke on Trent - The Old Rep Theatre, Birmingham - New Theatre, Cardiff - Night Out Theatre Restaurant, Birmingham - Futurist Theatre, Scarborough - Forum Theatre, Billingham - Palace Theatre, Manchester - Palace Theatre, Redditch - Theatre Royal, Glasgow - Oxford Playhouse, Oxford - Swan Theatre, Worcester - Tivoli Theatre, Aberdeen - Marlowe Theatre, Canterbury - Festival Theatre, Malvern, and numerous other provincial theatres throughout the U.K.

 He has toured Belgium, Germany, working in the Rep. of Ireland and N. Ireland, the Middle-East and New York, and performed before royalty.